Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![responder_capture_robb.png](/assets/blog/GOAD/responder_capture_robb.png)

 - The bot try to make a smb connection to bravos instead of braavos.
-The dns doesn't know braavos so by default windows will send broadcast request to find the associated computer.
+The dns doesn't know bravos without two 'a' so by default windows will send a broadcast request to find the associated computer.
 With responder we answer to that broadcast query and say that this server is us, and so we get the connection from the user.

 After some more minutes (eddard bot is set to run every 5 minutes and robb every 3 minutes) we got also a connection from eddard.stark: